 Espoon Asunnot offers training for most tasks in resident activities.
 The tasks and bodies are also specified in the Joint Management Rule, which sets out the rules on how to do things in the property and how to take matters forward.

 The highest decision-making body for resident activities is the meeting of the residents of the property, which takes place at least once a year and elects the residents’ committee.

 The residents’ committee has 3–9 members.
-It can make proposals for necessary purchases, decide on the use of parking spaces, club rooms, laundry rooms and saunas, and pass on the residents’ wishes and feedback.
+It can make proposals for necessary purchases and decide on the use of parking spaces, club rooms, laundry rooms and saunas.
 The aim of the residents’ committee is to create a sense of community in the property.
 The committee may organise community efforts, celebrations and various events within the limits of the money available.